A pseudoexponentiation-like structure on the algebraic numbers: Points with independent coordinates

-By applying \prettyref{prop:linear-good-points} to $V$ seen as a curve over $K:=k(X)$, as soon as $[k(\alpha):k]$ is sufficiently large, the functions $\{x_{1},\dots,x_{n},b_{1},\dots,b_{m}\}$ are $\Q$-linearly independent when restricted to $V_{\alpha}$.
-Therefore $V_{\alpha}$ satisfies the same properties of $V$, and by inductive hypothesis, it contains a Zariski-dense set of points whose additive coordinates are $\Q$-linearly independent from $L$, and whose multiplicative coordinates are multiplicatively independent from $M$.
+By applying \prettyref{prop:linear-good-points} to $V$ seen as a curve over $K:=k(X)$, as soon as $[k(\alpha):k]$ is sufficiently large, the functions $\{z_{1},\dots,z_{n},b_{1},\dots,b_{m}\}$ are $\Q$-linearly independent when restricted to $V_{\alpha}$.
+Therefore $V_{\alpha}$ satisfies the same properties of $V$, and by inductive hypothesis, it contains a point $P$ such that the specialisations of $z_{1}$, $\dots$, $z_{1}$ at $P$ are $\Q$-linearly independent from $L$ and the specialisations of $w_{1}$, $\dots$, $w_{n}$ at $P$ are multiplicatively independent from $M$, as desired.\end{proof} \begin{rem} The above proof relies on the results exposed in \cite{Masser1989}.

-Now, if $W\subset V$ is a proper closed subset, then for almost all $\alpha$'s $W\cap V_{\alpha}$ is a proper closed subset of $V_{\alpha}$.
-This implies that we can find such points outside of $W$, and in turn, they are Zariski-dense in $V$.\end{proof} \begin{rem} The above proof relies on the results exposed in \cite{Masser1989}.
 These results depend on the Northcott Property of number fields.
 Using other techniques of Diophantine geometry it is possible to obtain a similar result for other finitely generated fields without the same quantitative statements, but still strong enough to obtain again \prettyref{prop:curves-good-points}.
 This implies that this construction works also on all algebraically closed fields of characteristic $0$, and in particular of any fixed transcendence degree.\end{rem}